 Once you have secured the campus, there are some specific risks which also need to be addressed:

-Climate change in general, and the La Niña weather event in particular, means more frequent and intense storm.
+Climate change in general, and another La Niña weather event in particular, means more frequent and intense storms.
 Wild weather events are a reality, so preparation this year should be no different from preparation last year – it needs to be thorough and well thought through.
 This means carefully assessing your geographical location, and the likelihood of a severe weather event occurring where you are.

 However, it’s not safe to assume that your geographical location will protect you because it has in the past.
-In the past year, we have seen intense weather events and losses at locations where these events have never occurred in the past.
+During 2021, we have seen intense weather events and losses at locations where these events have never occurred in the past.

-Australia’s Bureau of Meteorology has confirmed that we are now in a La Niña weather pattern that is likely to continue at least until January 2021.
-This means that Australia’s northern waters are warm with increased convection – leading to wet conditions for northern and eastern Australian (historically the south-east will miss out) and an increased chance of flooding and cyclones this summer.
+Australia’s Bureau of Meteorology has confirmed that we are now in a La Niña weather pattern that is likely to continue at least until February 2022.
+This means that Australia’s northern waters are warm with increased convection – leading to wet conditions for northern and eastern Australia and an increased chance of flooding and cyclones this summer.

-The upside is that fire risk is at least looking better than last year – except on the west coast and in the centre of Australia where bushfire remains a significant risk.
+The upside is that fire risk is at least looking better than it did in 2020 – except in the west and the centre of Australia where bushfire remains a significant risk.

 As we have seen flooding becoming more common, one significant risks is storm water not running into the pits, or the pits overflowing and allowing water to run down footpaths and roads into buildings, causing damage.